-(A) "New Construction" means structures for which the "start of construction" commenced on or after the effective date of this Division.

-(B) "Nonconforming Lot."
-See Lot, Nonconforming.

-(C) "Nonconforming Signs."
-See Sign, Nonconforming.

-(D) "Nonconforming Structure" means a building, structure or facility, or portion thereof, which was lawfully erected or altered or maintained, but which, because of the application of this Division to it, no longer conforms to the specific regulations, as set forth in the certified Mendocino Town Plan and Mendocino Town Zoning Code, that are applicable to the land use classification and zone (Zoning D district) in which it is located.

-20.608.033 (E) "Nonconforming Use" means the use of a building, structure, or site, or portion thereof, which was lawfully established and maintained, but which, because of the application of this Division to it, no longer conforms to the specific regulations, as set forth in the certified Mendocino Town Plan and Mendocino Town Zoning Code, that are applicable to the land use classification and zeroe (Zoning \mathbf{D} district) in which it is located.

-(F) Non-operating Vehicles, Storage of.
-See Storage of Non-operating Vehicles.

-(G) "Non-transient Lodging" means the use of a portion of a dwelling unit for accessory, rental occupancy by one (1) family exceeding for thirty (30) consecutive days or more in duration.
+- (A) "New Construction" means structures for which the "start of construction" commenced on or after the effective date of this Division. - (B) Nonconforming Lot.
+See Lot, Nonconforming. - (C) Nonconforming Sign.
+See Sign, Nonconforming. - (D) "Nonconforming Structure" means a building, structure or facility, or portion thereof, which was lawfully erected or altered or maintained, but which no longer conforms to the specific regulations, as set forth in the certified Mendocino Town Plan and Mendocino Town Zoning Code, that are applicable to the land use classification and zoning district in which it is located. - (E) "Nonconforming Use" means the use of a building, structure, or site, or portion thereof, which was lawfully established and maintained, but which no longer conforms to the specific regulations, as set forth in the certified Mendocino Town Plan and Mendocino Town Zoning Code, that are applicable to the land use classification and zoning district in which it is located. - (F) Non-operating Vehicles, Storage of.
+See Storage of Non-operating Vehicles. - (G) "Non-transient Lodging" means the use of a portion of a dwelling unit for accessory, rental occupancy by one (1) family for thirty (30) consecutive days or more in duration.
 The term "non-transient" shall be synonymous with "long term" when used in the context of residential use or visitor accommodations.